 - International students or professionals interested in a short-term intensive language program in the United States.

-- Native speakers of Arabic, Japanese and Spanish wanting to gain experience in translating to and from English.
+- Native speakers wanting to gain experience in translating to and from English.

 - Undergraduate students from WMU or other universities studying a foreign language and considering a career that will use those skills.

-Complete the Summer Translation Program application (available in the fall 2014) and send it to the address below with a letter of recommendation and a $50 non-refundable application fee by April 1, 2015.
-If you apply by Jan.
-15, 2015, WMU will pay your application fee.
+Complete the Summer Translation Program application (available in the fall 2014) and send it to the address below with a letter of recommendation and a $50 non-refundable application fee by April 6, 2015.

 Department of World Languages and Literatures